k2s09/personal-website/content/about.md

 title: About
 ---

 Hey!
-I’m Kavin, the guy that runs this place.
+I’m Kavin.
 Tech Enthusiast and Dank Memer.

 I’m a senior in High School in India in the STEM Field.
 I enjoy creating things that live on the internet.